-Any appropriate proposal submitted by a shareholder of the Company and intended to be presented at the 2023 annual meeting of shareholders must be received by the Company by August 22, 2022, to be considered for inclusion in the Company's proxy statement and related materials for the 2023 annual meeting.
-Any other shareholder proposal intended to be presented at the 2023 annual meeting, but not included in the Company's proxy statement and related materials, must be received by the Company on or before November 12, 2022.
+Any appropriate proposal submitted by a shareholder of the Company and intended to be presented at the 2024 annual meeting of shareholders must be received by the Company by August 21, 2023, to be considered for inclusion in the Company's proxy statement and related materials for the 2024 annual meeting.
+Any other shareholder proposal intended to be presented at the 2024 annual meeting, but not included in the Company's proxy statement and related materials, must be received by the Company on or before November 11, 2023.
+In addition to satisfying the foregoing requirements, in order to comply with the universal proxy rules, a shareholder who intends to solicit proxies in support of director nominees for election at the 2024 annual meeting, other than the Company's nominees, must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than December 11, 2023.